-OUAGADOUGOU, Burkina Faso (AP) — Mali, which lost half its territory last year to a rebel invasion, signed an accord Tuesday with Tuareg separatists who still control the country's northernmost province, paving the way for the Malian military to return to the areas that remain under rebel control.
+OUAGADOUGOU, Burkina Faso (AP) — The nation of Mali, which lost half its territory last year to rebels, has agreed to sign an accord with Tuareg separatists who still control the country's northernmost province, officials said Tuesday.

 "I think we can say that the biggest task is finished.
 We have agreed on the essentials.
 There is an international consensus as well as a Malian consensus on the fundamental questions, which include the integrity of our territory, national unity, and the secular and republican nature of our state," he said.

-According to Drame, the rebel National Movement for the Liberation of the Azawad, or NMLA, agreed that Mali would exercise its sovereignty "over every centimeter of its territory" and that the Malian military will be allowed to return to Kidal.
+According to Drame, the rebel National Movement for the Liberation of the Azawad, or NMLA, had agreed that Malian would exercise its sovereignty "over every centimeter of its territory" and that the Malian military will be allowed to return to Kidal.

-Moussa Ag Attaher, a spokesman for the NMLA, said the Tuareg separatists are on board: "The NMLA and the High Council for the Azawad have given everything for peace and so we accept this accord."
+Moussa Ag Attaher, a spokesman for the NMLA said that the Tuareg separatists are on board: "The NMLA and the High Council for the Azawad have given everything for peace and so we accept this accord."

-It's unclear how quickly Mali's army will be allowed to return to Kidal, and whether a significant contingent will be in place before the upcoming election.
-The talks had reached an impasse last week over a number of issues, including the speed of the army's deployment and whether or not rebels who committed atrocities during the invasion would face trial.
+It's unclear how quickly Mali's army will be allowed to return to Kidal, and whether they will do so gradually, over an extended period of time, as the rebels had demanded.
+The talks had reached an impasse last week over a number of issues including the speed of the army's deployment, and whether or not rebels who committed atrocities during the invasion would face trial.

 The traditionally nomadic Tuareg people, who consider northern Mali their hereditary homeland, have long agitated for their own nation.
-To that end, Tuareg rebels have picked up arms against the state many times as far back as the 1960s.
+To that end, Tuareg rebels have picked up arms against the state numerous times going back to the 1960s.
 The NMLA, founded in late 2011, is the most recent movement claiming greater autonomy for Mali's Tuaregs.
 They began inching into northern Mali in early 2012, taking a string of small towns and villages.

-After an unexpected coup in Bamako, Mali's distant capital, in March of 2012, they took advantage of the ensuing chaos to push into the major cities in the north, taking Kidal, Timbuktu and Gao in the seizure of what amounted to a France-sized territory.
+After an unexpected coup in Mali's distant capital of Bamako in March of 2012, they took advantage of the ensuing chaos to push into the major cities in the north, taking Kidal, Timbuktu and Gao in the seizure of what amounted to a France-sized territory.

 As the Malian military advanced on Kidal last month, many feared a clash.
 The hastily-convened talks in Ouagadougou aimed to avoid a direct confrontation.

-Callimachi contributed from Dakar, Senegal.
-Associated Press writer Baba Ahmed contributed from Bamako, Mali.
+Callimachi contributed to this report from Dakar, Senegal.
+Associated Press writer Baba Ahmed also contributed to this report from Bamako, Mali.